Carol Brown (rower): Biography

 Brown was inducted into the US Rowing Hall of Fame in 1991 (1980 women's eight) and a second time in 2016 (1976 women's eight).

 She is featured in the book "The Red Rose Crew" by Daniel J. Boyne, the story of the 1975 US women's World Championship eight that won a silver medal.

-Brown is currently a Vice President, US Olympians and Paralympians Association (USOPA), the USOC athlete alumni organization.
+Brown served as a Vice President, US Olympians and Paralympians Association (USOPA) 2012-2020, the USOC athlete alumni organization.

-Brown currently competes in Triathlon - Sprint - Age Group 65-69.
+Brown also competed in Triathlon - Sprint - Age Group.

 In 2019 She was National Champion and placed 4th at ITU World Championships in Lausanne, Switzerland....the top US finisher.
+In 2023 she placed 3rd at the ITU World Championships in Hamburg, Germany and was National Champion in the 70-74 age group.

 Personal life

 Brown married another Princeton alumni, Lindsay Pomeroy, and they have one son.
-Their son also attended Princeton and played for the Princeton Tigers men's ice hockey.
+Their son, Stuart Pomeroy, also attended Princeton and played for the Princeton Tigers men's ice hockey.